 1. Healthy habits take time to learn.

 Creating habits of success in your children will take a while, perhaps a month or two.
 During this learning period, it’s important to stick to the principles and follow the guidelines outlined here.
 Be patient.
-Don’t expect immediate results – or you will abandon a successful strategy just because you failed to give the seeds of success an opportunity to grow.
+Don’t expect immediate results – or you will abandon a successful strategy just because you failed to allow the seeds of success to grow.

 2. Allow your children to have opportunities to fail.